kodaren/Extension-ArchiveEnvironmentTasks/Utilities/overview.md

 ### Zip & Unzip

-This task lets you create zip files and Unzip archives on a windows agent.
+This task lets you create zip files and unzip archives on a windows agent.

  ```